 We take you on a wonderful tour of the best places to visit in Chennai.

 Look around.
-You will see people sipping hot beverages at tea ‘kadais’ (shops); divine music wafting from temples, churches and mosques; filmy and lavish cut outs of movie stars near cinema theatres; green parks filled with laughter and cool beach air from the sea.
-Chennai is filled with parks, beaches, hotels, theatres, and history.
+You will see people sipping hot beverages at tea ‘kadais’ (shops); divine music wafting from temples, churches, and mosques; filmy and lavish cutouts of movie stars near cinema theatres; green parks filled with laughter and cool beach air from the sea.
+Chennai is filled with food outlets, parks, beaches, hotels, music, theatres, festivals and history.

-While the beach front is well-known for its crowds, small fairs, and toasted corns, it is also a place where silence, peace and positivity find its rightful place.
+While the beachfront is well-known for its crowds, small fairs, and toasted corn, it is also a place where silence, peace, and positivity find their rightful place.

 Government Museum and Connemara Library